 Steel is my first choice of the best things you can scrap for money and this is because of its high demand.
-The price of stainless steel sits at $0.35/lb, which is a good deal if you have a large deposit of them ready to be scrapped.
+The average price of steel sits at $180/ton, which is a good deal if you have a large deposit of them ready to be scrapped.
 You can find steel from car rims, beam cut-offs, etc.

 A lot of people are conversant with copper because it lights up your whole house.
-Copper is also valuable and is one of the best you can scrap for money.
+Priced at $2.83/lb, Copper is the most valuable metal that you can scrap for money.
 This metal can be found in insulated cables, plumber cables, etc.

 Used in the production of most cans, aluminum is also a good metal to sell as scrap.

 This metal is also one of the best things you can scrap for money due to its value.
-They currently value brass at $1.60/lb and would fetch you good money if accumulated.
+They currently value brass at $1.89/lb and would fetch you good money if accumulated.

 Lead which can be found in car batteries, roofing nails, and so on is also good stuff that you can scrap for money.